University of Pennsylvania Law School: 21st century

-Osagie O. Imasogie, a 1985 graduate of Penn Law, is the current Chair of the University of Pennsylvania Carey Law School Board of Overseers, having replaced Perry Golkin on January 1, 2021.
+Osagie O. Imasogie, a 1985 graduate of Penn Law, is the current chair of the school's board of overseers, having replaced Perry Golkin on January 1, 2021.
+Imasogie has been a member of the board since 2006 and more recently a trustees of the University of Pennsylvania.
+He is the first African-born chair of an American law school.